sjp761/maxima/README.md

    - Some games are able to start without being fully installed, and some games contain language-specific files.
  - Support for the store (buying games)
  - Friend Adding/Removing
+ - Status setting; locked to "online" at the moment

 **Unsupported:**
  - Battlefield 3/4 are currently unsupported due to how battlelog does game launching.
 This is on our radar, but isn't a huge priority at the moment.
    - Please file an issue if you find more games that don't work
  - Old games like Dead Space 2 and BFBC2 are unsupported due to being pre-"Download-In-Place" era games.
-They have a different manifest format that we need to make a parser for
+They have a different manifest format which we need to make a parser for.

 # CLI Usage
 `maxima-cli` standalone will launch an interactive CLI mode to install and launch games.